architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 Development Team (DT)
 ---------------------

 The Development team is the group of individuals who build CEA.
-His/her main responsabilities are:
+His/her main responsibilities are:

 #.
 Create the best working software possible.
 #.
 Design, analyze, develop, test and document new features in CEA.